-Motion by Adam Magoon on behalf of the Rules Committee to amend the Rules of the Libertarian Party and adopt Proposal 3 passed by voice vote
+Motion by Adam Magoon on behalf of Rules Committee to adopt Proposal 3 passed by voice vote

-Motion by Adam Magoon on behalf of the Rules Committee t to amend the Rules of the Libertarian Party and adopt Proposal 4 was adopted by voice vote.
+Motion by Adam Magoon on behalf of Rules Committeeto to adopt Proposal 4 was adopted by voice vote.

-Motion by Daniel Castello on behalf of the Rules Committee to amend the Rules of the Libertarian Party and adopt Proposal 5 was adopted by voice vote.
+Motion by Dan Castello on behalf of Rules Committee to adopt Proposal 5 was adopted by voice vote.

-Motion by Adam Magoon on behalf of Rules Committee to amend the Rules of the Libertarian Party and adopt Proposal 6 passed by voice vote.
+Motion by Adam Magoon on behalf of Rules Committee to adopt Proposal 6 passed by voice vote

-Motion by Mark Braiman on behalf of the Rules Committee to amend the Rules of the Libertarian Party and adopt Proposal 7 was debated.
-Motion by Justin Carman to substitute the Rebmann Amendment was seconded by Jonathan Gunther and debated.
-Motion by Michael

-Rebmann to refer 7 Proposal back to Rules Committee passed 13-10-4 (see Appendix 1D for details).
+Motion by Mark Braiman on behalf of Rules Committee to adopt Proposal 7 was debated.
+Motion by Justin Carman to substitute the Rebmann Amendment (Proposal 7) was seconded by Jon Gunther and debated.
+Motion by Michael Rebmann to refer 7 Proposal back to Rules Committee passed 13-10-4.
+(See Porcupine report)

-Motion by Adam Magoon on behalf of the Rules Committee to amend the Rules of the Libertarian Party and adopt Proposal 8 passed by voice vote.
+Motion by Adam Magoon on behalf of Rules Committee to adopt Proposal 8 passed by voice vote.

-Motion by Christopher Olenski to commit or refer Proposal 8 to a Policy Committee once it is created passed by voice vote.
+Motion by Chris Olenski to postpone Proposal 8 for referral to a Policy Committee once it is created passed by voice vote.

-Motion by Mark Braiman on behalf of the Rules Committee to amend the Rules of the Libertarian Party and adopt Proposal 9 was debated.

-Motion by Craig Colwell to strike "State Committee vacancies are to be filled" was seconded by Steven Becker, debated, and passed by voice vote.
-The original motion to adopt Proposal 9 as amended passed 14-12-3 (see Appendix 1E for details).
+Motion by Mark Braiman on behalf of Rules Committee to adopt Proposal 9 was debated.
+Motion by Craig Colwell to strike "State Committee vacancies are to be filled" was seconded by Steven Becker and debated, and passed by voice vote.
+The amended original motion on Proposal 9 passed by a vote of 14-12-2.

-Motion by Adam Magoon on behalf of the Rules Committee to amend the Rules of the Libertarian Party and adopt Proposal 10 passed by voice vote.
+Motion by Adam Magoon on behalf of the Rules Committee to adopt Proposal 10 passed by voice vote..

-Christopher Olenski called for quorum, and the Secretary determined that thirty-two (32) members were present, exceeding the required quorum of thirty (30).
+Christopher Olenski called for quorum, and the Secretary determined that 32 members were present, exceeding the required quorum of thirty (30).

-Motion by Adam Magoon on behalf of the Rules Committee to amend the Rules of the Libertarian Party and adopt Proposal 11 passed by voice vote.
+Motion by Adam Magoon on behalf of the Rules Committee to adopt Proposal 11 passed by voice vote.

-Motion by Daniel Castello on behalf of the Rules Committee to amend the Rules of the Libertarian Party and adopt Proposal 12 was debated.
-Motion by William Cody Anderson to strike "The Treasurer shall be responsible for tracking these classifications." was seconded by Lora Newell and passed without objection.
-The original motion to adopt Proposal 12 as amended passed by voice vote.
+Motion by Daniel Castello on behalf of the Rules Committee to adopt Proposal 12 was debated.
+Motion by Cody Anderson to strike the last sentence was seconded by Lora Newell and passed without objection.
+The original motion as amended passed by voice vote.

-Motion by Adam Magoon on behalf of the Rules Committee to amend the Rules of the Libertarian Party and adopt Proposal 13 passed by voice vote.
+Motion by Adam Magoon on behalf of the Rules Committee to adopt Proposal 13 passed by voice vote.

-Motion by Adam Magoon on behalf of the Rules Committee to amend the Rules of the Libertarian Party and adopt Proposal 14 passed by voice vote.
+Motion by Adam Magoon on behalf of the Rules Committee to adopt Proposal 14 passed by voice vote.

-Motion by Michael Rebmann to ratify the first thirty (30) delegates on the Application of the Delegate Rubric report (Exhibit 8) according to the adopted revised rubric was seconded by Richard Purtell and passed without objection.
+Motion by Andrew Kolstee on behalf of the Delegate Selection Committee to name the top 30 delegates on the revised Delegate report (Exhibit 8) according to the adopted revised Rubric was seconded by Rich Purtell and passed without objection.

-Motion by Leonard Morlock to adjourn was seconded by William Cody Anderson and passed without objection.
+Motion by Len Morlock to adjourn was seconded by William Cody Anderson and passed without objection.